ingresse/aphrodite-react/README.md

 # Aphrodite React
-### UI framework from ingresse.com
+### React UI Library from ingresse.com

-A front-end framework with Ingresse styles, using `React` 16.
+A front-end library with Ingresse styles, using `React` 16.

 _